amathew195/flask-warbler/README.md

 * Users must create an account to access the application.
 A valid email is not required, but passwords are hashed and authenticated using bcrypt.
 * Proper authorization checks are in place to ensure only logged in users have access to specific pages.
 * Logged in users can search for people and follow or unfollow them.
+* Logged in users can posts messages.
-* Logged in users can posts messages that other followers can like or unlike.
+* Logged in users can can like or unlike messages.
 * Logged in users can edit their own profile.

 ## Tech stack<a name="Tech-stack"></a>: